How to Become a Therapist

 The job itself can look very different setting by setting, therapist by therapist, because “the needs of clients and the services provided to those clients can vary” so widely, Cannon said.
 Regardless of the setting, the overall focus of a clinical mental health counselor is to “utilize a specific set of counseling skills, driven by an empirically valid theoretical orientation and interventions, to empower client growth and well-being,” said Cannon.

-Both Cannon and Welch agree that being a therapist is a tremendously rewarding career.
+Both Cannon and Welch agree that being a therapist is a tremendously rewarding career in the helping professions.
 Welch acknowledges that helping clients work through issues can result in both small and large changes.
 The reward comes not from the size of the change that you help your client make but from helping clients “realize the possibility that things can change,” she said.

-For Cannon, being a clinical mental health counselor is a highly rewarding career:
+For Cannon, being a clinical mental health counselor is a highly rewarding career.
+“In my work, I have the capacity to empower and support people in meaningful ways every day of my life," she said.

 What Are Some of the Biggest Challenges of This Profession?